 One recurring theme of those conversations runs as follows…

 “Humanism already does a good enough job.
 Most humanists do care about non-human animals (~40% are vegan or vegetarian) and we can stretch the humanist concept easily to sentient AIs.
 Humanists UK already references sentient non-human animals in its definition.
+The term humanism only applies to the objects – we can and do extend our concern to non-human subjects.
 Humanism is already a reasonably well organised movement via the IHEU and national organisations.
 Humanism is a simpler term and is already widely understood.
 Sentientism will just confuse people and may fragment an important progressive movement.”

 I have a great deal of sympathy with this line of argument.
 I see humanism as a critically important force for good that I don’t want to distract from or fragment.
 That gave me serious pause for thought when deciding whether to put effort into my rather amateur project to popularise sentientism.